stevenaproctor/hmrc-screens/README.md

 ## Option 01

+You'll need to have node installed to contribute screens using this option

 Using the command line tool (CLI), you can create a service and add screenshots you’ve taken, scenario by scenario.
 The prompts in the CLI are straightforward:

 ### 1. Run the tool